nikvoronin/Sokoban/README.md

 ## Levels Pack

-Levels are contained in a single text file with the predefined name 'levels.pack'.
-You can pack file into a .zip file with the same name.
+Levels are contained in a single text file.
+You can pack that file into a .zip archive.
+One .zip contains one level file.
 Game will automatically recognize zipped files.

 # Command-line